11 Best Places You Can Change Your Coins for Cash For Free

 How to Change Your Coins to Cash?

-Well, you cannot carry the change jar everywhere to pay for your purpose.
+You cannot carry the change jar everywhere to pay for your purpose.
 For example, when you want to buy an airline ticket, you cannot go to the counter with a big jar of coins.

 What to do, then?